jacquev6/Chrones/README.md

 ## Run using `chrones run`

 Compile your executable(s) if required.
-Then launch them using `chrones run -- your_program --with --its --options`.
+Then launch them using `chrones run -- your_program --with --its --options`, or `chrones run --monitor-gpu -- your_program` if your code uses an NVidia GPU.

 Everything before the `--` is interpreted as options for `chrones run`.
 Everything after is passed as-is to your program.